 The Group seeks to build and maintain strong collaborative working relationships with all relevant tax authorities.

-Cairn engages with governments and tax authorities in the development of tax law and guidance both directly and through industry bodies.
+We engage with governments and tax authorities in the development of tax law and guidance both directly and through industry bodies.

-Cairn will not consider any arrangement which relies on less than full disclosure to HMRC or other tax authorities.
+We will not consider any arrangement which relies on less than full disclosure to HMRC or other tax authorities.